Judge considering blocking parts of North Carolina abortion law won't halt broader 12-week ban

 The revisions, for example, attempt to make clear that medication abortions are permitted through 12 weeks just like procedural abortions — often referred to as surgical abortions.
 But the legal parties differ whether an amendment makes clear it’s lawful for someone to help a woman obtain an abortion outside of North Carolina in states where the procedure would remain lawful beyond the new ban’s limits.

-Brigitte Amiri, an American Civil Liberties Union attorney representing the lawsuit plaintiffs, told Eagles a restraining order is needed because some challenged provisions remain unresolved.
+Brigitte Amiri, an American Civil Liberties Union attorney representing the physician who sued, told Eagles a restraining order is needed because some challenged provisions remain unresolved.
 She also said it's unclear when and how Cooper will act on the pending clean-up legislation.
 Abortion providers, she added, also need time to understand any changes.

 “We still need a time to comply even though the amendments would moot many of our claims,” Amiri said.